MartinKral/Spherestroyer/README.md

 - ["Unit" tests](https://github.com/MartinKral/tiny-one-button/tree/master/Assets/Scripts/Tests)

 ## Unity Tiny gotchas:
-### Materials:
-- Tiny is using `Unity.Tiny.Rendering.MeshRenderer` while Editor is using `Unity.Rendering.RenderMesh`.
-If you want to change materials at runtime, use two systems

 ### Audio
-- There is a bug where if you play web audio clip, it also calls window.stop() https://forum.unity.com/threads/tiny-3rd-party-api-requests-iframes-bug.819057/#post-5437542
 - To run an audio, use `AudioSourceStart`. `Play On Awake` is adding this component automatically, but it needs to be added only after the first input from the user (browser restriction).
 - It seems that import settings do not reduce the final file size(?).
 Import optimized sound file